VarunkumarCS/VarunkumarCS/README.md

-- 👋 Hi, I’m @VarunkumarCS (Senior Year student at Rutgers University, New Jersey)
+- 👋 Hi, I’m @VarunkumarCS (DIGITAL MARKETING ANALYST at NJ TRANSIT)
 - 👀 LinkedIn - https://www.linkedin.com/in/varun-kumar-aa387221a/
-- 🌱 I’m currently pursuing my major in Computer Science and minor in Mathmatics.
+- 🌱 UNDERGRAD (Computer Science and minor in Mathmatics)
 - 📫 How to reach me - via varunkumaramar@gmail.com

 <!---